spyzhov/ajson/README.md

 for input pathes.
 Internal or output pathes will always be converted to the more general bracket–notation.

-JSONPath allows the wildcard symbol * for member names and array indices.
-It borrows the descendant operator '..' from E4X and the array slice syntax proposal [start:end:step] from ECMASCRIPT 4.
+JSONPath allows the wildcard symbol `*` for member names and array indices.
+It borrows the descendant operator `..` from E4X and the array slice syntax proposal `[start:end:step]` from ECMASCRIPT 4.

-Expressions of the underlying scripting language (<expr>) can be used as an alternative to explicit names or indices as in
+Expressions of the underlying scripting language `(<expr>)` can be used as an alternative to explicit names or indices as in

 `$.store.book[(@.length-1)].title`

-using the symbol '@' for the current object.
-Filter expressions are supported via the syntax ?(<boolean expr>) as in
+using the symbol `@` for the current object.
+Filter expressions are supported via the syntax `?(<boolean expr>)` as in

 `$.store.book[?(@.price < 10)].title`